pingone-davinci/documentation/docs/aws-secrets-manager/README.md

 1) AWS Access Key
 2) AWS Access Secret
 3) AWS Region

-and click apply.
+Click apply to finish.
 This ensures that whenever you use this connector in a flow you will not have to reenter enter this information.

 # Using the connector in a flow